 Statement from the Snowdonia National Park Authority

-There will be no parking available for access to the most popular sites in Snowdonia including Snowdon, Ogwen, Cadair Idris, Llyn Tegid (Bala Lake), the two Aran, Carneddau and Glyderau and the Nantlle Ridge.
-Therefore, we urge visitors planning on coming to climb Snowdon or any other popular peaks and sites to stay at home and exercise in their local area.
+These measures mean that there will be no parking or access to the most popular sites in Snowdonia including Snowdon, Ogwen, Cadair Idris Aran Benllyn and Aran Fawddwy.
+Therefore, we urge visitors planning on coming to climb Snowdon or any other popular peaks and sites to follow government guidance, to stay at home and exercise in their local area.

 Emyr Williams, Chief Executive of Snowdonia National Park said:

-“Today we will be shutting down our main car parks in co-operation with the police and local authorities.
-We are doing this with the full support of the Welsh Government in order to protect rural communities and health services in the North Wales area.
-This includes working with them to look at shutting down crowded sites and mountains if visitor numbers make it impossible to maintain effective social distancing.
+“Today we will be closing public access to the busiest mountain areas in co-operation with the police and local authorities.
+We are doing this in response to emergency powers granted by the Welsh Government in order to protect rural communities and health services in the North Wales area and to help prevent the spread of the virus.

-More information on the car parks that will be closed and further impacts on our services can be found here:
+More information on closures as well as impacts on our services can be found here:

 Notes to Editors

-- For more information or to arrange an interview contact Gwen Aeron Edwards, Communication Officer , on email@example.com or 07887452467
+- For more information, photos and content, or to arrange an interview contact Gwen Aeron Edwards, Communication Officer , on email@example.com or 07887452467